learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ## Background and Terminologies

 In order to learn the **population mean**, we don't measure the whole population.
-Instead, we take a random sample and use **sample mean, ( x_bar or $\bar{x}$ )** to estimate population mean **( mu or μ )**.
-The sample mean is usually not exactly the same as the population mean and depends upon the values of samples chosen, however the population mean remains fixed.
-While using **sample mean** to estimate population mean, we come across **sampling error**, which directly relates to the **standard deviation** of a sampling statistic (e.g. mean values).
-This difference can be caused by many factors including poor survey design, biased sampling methods and the randomness inherent to drawing a sample from a population.
+Instead, we take a random sample and use **sample mean, ( x_bar or $\bar{x}$ )** to estimate the population mean **( mu or μ )**.
+The sample mean is usually not exactly the same as the population mean and depends upon the values of samples chosen, however, the population mean remains fixed.
+While using the **sample mean** to estimate the population mean, we come across the **sampling error**, which directly relates to the **standard deviation** of a sampling statistic (e.g. mean values).
+This difference can be caused by many factors including poor survey design, biased sampling methods, and the randomness inherent to drawing a sample from a population.

 Let's learn about these concepts through an example.